Maskihkiy decorative flower icon

 Community and team members shaking hands outside.

-interested in training in Indigenous Focusing-Oriented Therapy?
+interested in training in Indigenous Focusing-Oriented Therapy or Indigenous Tools for living ?

 Indigenous Focusing-Oriented Therapy (IFOT) is a fully articulated Indigenous psychotherapeutic approach that offers a decolonizing, genocide-informed, land-based, and body-centered framework for addressing complex, intergenerational and colonial trauma. recognizing the need for more accessible IFOT training, ᒪᐢᑭᐦᑭᕀ maskihkiy wellness has taken up hosting ongoing hybrid (virtual & in-person) cohorts in Alberta.
 IFOT consists of seven 3-day modules over the course of a year.